-Here is everything you need to know about breakdown cover, including how it works and the cover it gives you.
+Take a look at our guides to learn everything you need to know about breakdown cover, including how it works and the cover it gives you.

 How much does it cost?
 Extended European cover usually costs around £20 to add to your policy.

-It will provide you with an alternative vehicle if your car is being repaired, or has been written off, following a claim.
+Courtesy car cover provides you with an alternative vehicle if your car is being repaired, or has been written off, following a claim.

 There are usually conditions attached to getting a courtesy car, including:

 You must use an approved garage for any repairs